 The easiest starting point for two-track development is to just use two completely separate CVS modules and catalogs.
-This can make a lot of sense for many situations, for example when the next revision of the site will be so different that it is almost starting from ground zero.
+This can make a lot of sense for many situations, for example when the next revision of the site will be so different that it is for all practical purposes starting from ground zero.